faebstn96/helix2fan/README.rst

 Some tips:
 ~~~~~~~~~~
--  Make sure you rebin enough projections acquired on the helical trajectory to coverall 360deg of the volume
+-  Make sure you rebin enough projections acquired on the helical trajectory to cover all 360deg of the volume
    slices you are interested in.
 -  The reconstructed volume will contain streaks and artifacts in slices where you did not use projections from
    all 360deg